Amannor/redhat_final_proj/README.md

     |       └── tests_locators_to_paths                      # Contains files created by create_tests_to_paths_mapping.py
     └── Learner
     │   ├── TestLearner.py                                   # Prepares the flatten json and csv from scraper output, and learns and predicts with xgboost
-    │   ├── requirements.txt                                 # Specifies which packages were used by files in this folder and the path of the file test (in the OpenShift Github)
-    │   ├── learner_schema.json                              # json schema file
+    │   ├── requirements.txt                                 # Specifies which packages were used by files in this folder │   ├── learner_schema.json                              # json schema file
     │   └── output                                           # output directory